Natanagar/neighbourmap_udacity/README.md

 This application use offline-first model (PWA) and works with ServiceWorker w offline mode.

+The service worker works only with the production mode.
+You'll use production mode if you run *yarn build* or *npm run build* after *npm install* or *yarn install* in the terminal.

 #### API:
 In this project was implemented two APIs:
 * [Google Maps API](https://developers.google.com/maps/documentation/embed/start)